awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 + If you want to use Amazon SNS to send notifications related to status changes for Run Command tasks registered with your maintenance windows\.
 For information, see the following topics:
   + [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)
   + [Use a maintenance window to send a command that returns status notifications](monitoring-sns-mw-register.md)
 + If you want to use a more restrictive set of permissions than those provided by the service\-linked role\.
 The service\-linked role supports very limited resource\-level constraints\.
-For example, say you want to allow maintenance window tasks to run on a limited set of instances, or you want to allow only certain Systems Manager documents \(SSM documents\) run on your target instances\.
+For example, say you want to allow maintenance window tasks to run on a limited set of nodes, or you want to allow only certain Systems Manager documents \(SSM documents\) run on your target nodes\.
 In these cases, you specify stricter permissions in a custom service role\.
 + If you need a more permissive or expanded set of permissions than those provided by the service\-linked role\.
 Some actions in Automation runbooks require expanded permissions\.

   For example, some Automation actions work with AWS CloudFormation stacks\.
 Therefore, the permissions `cloudformation:CreateStack`, `cloudformation:DescribeStack`, and `cloudformation:DeleteStack` are required\.